 How Long Do Dolphins Breastfeed?

 Baby dolphins need milk to survive and grow.
-Once they are large enough to survive without the milk, they will change to a diet of mainly fish.
+Once they are large enough to survive without the milk, they change to a diet consisting mainly of fish.

 Most dolphins will stay with their mothers for at least three years.
-Some calves will nurse up to six or even ten in some cases.
 Calves can grow extremely fast in their first year, reaching seven times as large as when firstborn due to the milk’s high-fat content.

 Dolphins only give birth to their next calf when the last calf has been fully weaned.
 Due to this, dolphins will only have another calf after at least three years.